Link – How to calculate when Jesus will come – without even being a prophet!

-(1) I want us to identify all preachers who have mistakenly announced that it was the end of the world because of some newspaper headline.
+(1) I want us to identify all preachers who have mistakenly announced that it was the end of the world because of some newspaper headline, or who predicted who would win an election (looking at you, Jeremiah Johnson et al.!
+And Sid Roth!).
 (2) I want their unfulfilled predictions to be logged in some sort of database so that any interested party might access it.
 In addition, and this is the gist of my plan, (3) I want these prophets to have to wear some visible sign, so that other believers will know to take heed of any future theories.

 I was flipping through Hawthorne’s The Scarlet Letter yesterday to look up an odd fact, and my grand idea came to me: anyone who has made a prediction of the end times which has not come true must be required to wear a red letter to mark them as a bogus prophet.
 I was going to pick out F for false, and then P for prophet.
 Then FP, but that wouldn’t make a single scarlet letter.
 The New Testament itself solved my dilemma and also will make the scarlet letter instantly recognizable.
 You see, the Greek word for false prophet in Matthew 24:11 is one word: pseudoprofetes.
 The first letter is PSI (Ψ), which has a PS sound.

 Here is a design, albeit rudimentary, of what unsuccessful prophets will be given to wear.
 It is a sturdy cotton tee, sizes S-XXXL, washable.
 The logo will signify “I’ve been wrong in the past, and I probably will be in the future.”
 It’s guaranteed to not fade; I want these things to last until, well, until kingdom come.